kojo0501/School_District_Analysis/README.md

 ## Results

 ### •	Top Five Performing Schools
-These were the top five performing schools with the full data set:
+These were the top five performing schools with the full data set:<br>
 ![MODULE_top_5_performing](https://user-images.githubusercontent.com/24308495/137844447-3ef57a91-23e0-47c1-be79-db6246ea3f28.PNG)

 These were the top five performing after Thomas High School ninth grade was removed from the analysis:<br>